Hello JAMS families & welcome to the 2023-24 school year!

 Parents must notify the attendance office two weeks in advance when requesting Independent Study.
 Schoolwork will be prepared by the teachers and given to the student prior to the absence (or uploaded to their Google Classrooms).
 Upon the student’s return to school, all work must be turned in to the teacher with a copy to the Attendance Office.
 The percentage of work completed will determine course credits and attendance proportionately.
-To set up Independent Study, please contact Ms. Beekman in the Attendance Office or email her at firstname.lastname@example.org.
+To set up Independent Study, please contact Lisa Davis in the Attendance Office or email her at firstname.lastname@example.org.

 If you have any questions about attendance, absences, tardies and/or leaving early, please contact Lisa Davis at 310-452-2326 x72212.